bullmoose20/MK-Docs/docs/komet/guides/scheduling.md

     A couple examples; you'll want to edit the THINGS IN ALL CAPS to reflect your system.

-    Change `/path/to/komet` to reflect where you've installed Komet.
+    Change `/path/to/kometa` to reflect where you've installed Kometa.

-    Keep Komet running constantly, let it wait to do its thing at 3AM:
+    Keep Kometa running constantly, let it wait to do its thing at 3AM:

        ```
        <?xml version="1.0" encoding="UTF-8"?>